5l1v3r1/Cookie-Clicker/README.md

 # Cookie-Clicker
 Computer Science Principles sem 1 final exam project

-Structure of the progam:
+Structure of the program:

 Cookie_clicker.py is the main project where the main function is run.
 The cookie_clicker_GUI.py file holds the classes we need to make the GUI run on the program.
 There are two classes stored in there...

 1. UpgradesController

-UpgradesController helps us keep track of all of the upgrades that the player has bought in the menu, evertime the button is pressed, the command argument calls the specified function and it runs.
+UpgradesController helps us keep track of all of the upgrades that the player has bought in the menu, every time the button is pressed, the command argument calls the specified function and it runs.
 Every function that is an upgrade function is denoted with the title of the upgrade (ex: auto_click).
 In those functions, another variable is changed, these variables hold the number of times that the upgrade has been clicked, changing the effect of the number of cookies.
-These special variables are stored in the classs UpgradesController.
-They are first initialzed with the __init__ method so that existing user data from the .dat file can be parsed and the variables can be changed accordingly to the number of upgrades that the user had from previous sessions.
+These special variables are stored in the class UpgradesController.
+They are first initialized with the __init__ method so that existing user data from the .dat file can be parsed and the variables can be changed accordingly to the number of upgrades that the user had from previous sessions.
 All of these variables can be found with the name of the upgrade followed by _upgrade (ex auto_click_upgrade)

 2. CookieClickerMainGUI